foundriesio/docs/source/index.rst

 This is the documentation for the Linaro Technologies Division.

-Zephyr MicroPlatform
+Zephyr microPlatform
 --------------------

 The :ref:`zephyr-top` is an extensible software and hardware platform that makes it easier to develop, secure, and maintain Internet-connected embedded devices.
-The Zephyr MicroPlatform is based on the `Zephyr <https://www.zephyrproject.org/>`_ real-time operating system.
+The Zephyr microPlatform is based on the `Zephyr <https://www.zephyrproject.org/>`_ real-time operating system.